1927 Chicago mayoral election: Republican primary

 Edward R. Litsinger, who was chairman of the Cook County Board of Review and backed by reform-minded U.S. Senator Charles S. Deneen and Edward J. Brundage, (the latter of whom had split from his political ally Robert E. Crowe by supporting Litsinger), announced his platform on January 9.
 He promised to compel the City Council to adopt an ordinance that would end the Chicago Traction Wars and consolidate all transportation lines under public ownership, to construct subways, to form a police investigation into the rampant crime, to look at causes of recent tax increases and investigate potential ways to reverse them, and to clean up streets and alleys.
 He criticized Thompson as having been corrupt during his previous tenure as mayor.
+In his campaign, Litsinger pledged "to be a working mayor for all Chicago."
+Litsinger placed the blame for the city's crime on Robert E. Crowe, the Thompson-aligned Cook County state's attorney.

 Robertson initially planned to run in the primary before dropping out in favor of Litsinger per his agreement with Lundin, mounting an independent bid upon Litsinger's primary loss.
 Former policeman Eugene McCaffrey filed for candidacy on February 2 and attracted suspicion as many of the names on his petition sheets appeared to have been written in the same handwriting.
 He was allowed on the ballot and received more than 1,500 votes.

 The Republican primary was marked by intense vitriol between the candidates.
 Thompson accused Robertson of messy eating, stating that "[With] eggs in his whiskers, soup on his vest, you'd think the doc got his education driving a garbage wagon."
 Robertson retaliated, accusing Thompson of corruption.
 Litsinger reiterated such accusations against Thompson and further accused Thompson of conspiring to get 50,000 Democratic votes.
 Both candidates asserted that they were guaranteed victory and accused the other of conspiring to steal the primary.

 In an open letter, Thompson charged that Edward Brundage and Fred Lundin were suburbanites and were guilty of betraying their city roots.
 He also alleged that Litsinger, who had come from Back of the Yards, had abandoned his roots, writing "You moved to the Gold Coast.
 Are you thinking of joining the high brows of Lake Forest and becoming a resident of Lake County too?"

 Thompson won by a surprisingly large margin; to many, his victory itself was a surprise.
 He carried 49 of the city's 50 wards.
 After Thompson's victory, both partisans of Robertson and Democratic leaders claimed that Democratic voters for Thompson had propelled him to the Republican nomination, with the Democrats claiming that they did so in order to give Dever a weaker opponent in the general election.
 Additionally, The New York Times reported that thousands of Republicans had refused to cast a vote for either candidate in the primary.
-With Thompson's primary victory Robertson launched his independent campaign, having filed a petition the day of the primary with 43,724 signatures to get his People's Ownership Smash Crime Rings party on the ballot.